TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/gcsupport.rst

 .. versionchanged:: 3.8

    The :c:func:`_PyObject_GC_TRACK` and :c:func:`_PyObject_GC_UNTRACK` macros
-   have been removed from the public C API.
+   have been removed kutoka the public C API.

 The :c:member:`~PyTypeObject.tp_traverse` handler accepts a function parameter of this type: